zsiki/ls/doc/source/tutorial.rst

    *(26.)
 Preparing free station calculation*

-For the free station calculation select station 5001 (the fielbook name and the id in fieldbook is shown in brackets, known points are displayed in bold face) in the *Station (1)* list.
+For the free station calculation select station 5001 (the fieldbook name and the id in fieldbook is shown in brackets, known points are displayed in bold face) in the *Station (1)* list.